 If you’re still full from yesterday’s extravagance, you can start day two off on the right foot at the Dallas Farmers Market.
 Open Monday through Sunday, the spanning food hall and market offers something for everyone for breakfast, from bakery options to brunch spots.
 You can find plenty of local specialty food, produce, and artisanal food vendors within the multi-stall market.

 Even if you aren’t a shopper, this city might have you changing your ways.
 Spend the morning doing as many locals do: shopping.
 Start your retail journey at Neiman Marcus, the company’s flagship store set up in the downtown district.
 Next, you can head to Wild Bill’s Western Store.
 Located on North Market Street, the shop remains one of the best places to pick up cowboy boots while in town.
 In fact, many celebrities have stopped in Wild Bill’s for boots while passing through.

-For your last night in Dallas, you’ll want to dine out at Tillman’s Roadhouse.
-With its easygoing atmosphere, the menu hones in on regional specialties like Texas Redfish Tacos along with roadhouse classics like chicken fried steak and shrimp n’grits.
+For your last night in Dallas, you’ll want to dine out at Meddlesome Moth.
+With its classy but easygoing atmosphere, the menu hones in on regional specialties freshly shucked oysters, crispy pork belly, and shrimp and grits.
 After dinner, end your time in Dallas in the Deep Ellum neighborhood.
 This corner of East Dallas is known for music, with roots in jazz and blues beginning in the 1920s.
 Throughout the neighborhood, you can find bars and venues blasting out some of Dallas’ best live music.

-48 hours in Dallas isn’t nearly enough time to fit in all there is to see, do and eat in town.
+Forty-eight hours in Dallas isn’t nearly enough time to fit in all there is to see, do, and eat in town.
 However, this two-day stint in Dallas might have whetted your appetite for more of this large Texas city.
-Or maybe just the food.
+Or, maybe just the food.

 Have you been to Dallas?
-Where do you recommend heading while in town?
+Where do you recommend heading to while in town?